allan-tulane/sp25-recitation-01-dylanmondrus/README.md

 - [ ] 4.
 Describe the worst case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
+The worst case input value of key for linear search is big O(n).
+The function will run as many times as there are values in the list until key is found, which n times.
+The worst case input value of key for binary search is O(log n) because the time of processing divides in half every run which is a logarithmic function.

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
+The best case input value of key for linear search is constant O(1) where the key is the only value in the list.
+The best case input value of key for binary search is also O(1) where is the key is the only value in the list.

 - [ ] 6.
 Complete the `time_search` function to compute the running time of a search function.
 Note that this is an example of a "higher order" function, since one of its parameters is another function.